Highlights. Optimized delivery is a growing concern in e-commerce as 74% of online shoppers expect delivery within two (2) days.

 • 58% of online shoppers have paid more for faster delivery at least once.

-• 55% of online shoppers have been willing to pay at least $5.00 for same-day delivery.
+• 55% of online shoppers are willing to pay at least $5.00 for same-day delivery.

 • 24% of consumers expect free same-day delivery.